Step 1: Identify Suitable Projects

 Contact the students directly to schedule interviews.
 On-campus interviewing facilities are available if you prefer.
 However, most employers choose to interview at their site.
 Extend an offer to the candidate(s) of your choice.

 Step 6: Approve the Internship via an Electornic Learning Agreement

-You and your intern or co-op are required to fill out and sign portions of an electronic Learning Agreement through the Handshake system which outlines the intended job duties, learning objectives, dates of the internship or co-op, contact information, etc. Your student intern / co-op will provide you with the Learning Agreement via an email approval process.
-Whether your student is participating in an internship or a co-op, the completed Learning Agreement must be on file at the ELC prior to the student's first day at your organization.
+You and your intern are required to fill out and sign portions of an electronic Learning Agreement through the Handshake system which outlines the intended job duties, learning objectives, dates of the internship, contact information, etc. Your student intern and/or an ELC Internship Advisor will provide you with the Learning Agreement via an email approval process.
+Whether your student is participating in an internship, the completed Learning Agreement must be on file at the ELC prior to the student's first day at your organization.